martonmiklos/rqt_plugin_wizard_for_qtcreator/README.md

 ### rqt plugin wizard for QtCreator

-Becacuse I always mess it up, and troubleshoot a few hours when creating a new plugin.
+Because I always mess it up, and troubleshoot a few hours when creating a new plugin.

 Now it is easy.

-Clone this repo to QtCreator install path/share/qtcreator/templates/wizards/projects/rqt_plugin/
+Clone this repo to <QtCreator's install path>/share/qtcreator/templates/wizards/projects/rqt_plugin

 And then: